rkomar4815/Video-Speech-to-Text/README.md

 That's not realistic.
 Instead, let's use this program to convert the videos into a transcript.
 That way you'd be able to simply read transcripts for each video and save countless hours.

+<b> Note: This program uses Google Cloud Platform (GCP) blob storage and Speech beta AIs and will not work on your local machine. </b>